gurditsingh/hydeout/_posts/test.md

  - **Atomicity :** Delta Lake breaks down every action performed by a user into atomic commits.
 Successful completion of all actions ensures that transaction log record that commit, means A commit is recorded in the transaction log once the action is completed successfully and ensuring its **atomicity**.
  - **Consistency :** Delta Lake provides strong schema checking for DeltaTable .
 So the **consistency** of a DeltaTable is guaranteed by their strong schema.
  - **Isolation :** Delta Lake takes care of Concurrency of commits is managed to ensure their **isolation**.
 This is done using optimistic concurrency control.
- - **Durability :** Delta Lake made all the All of the transactions made on Delta Lake tables are stored directly to disk.
+ - **Durability :** Delta Lake made all the transactions on Delta Lake tables and stored directly to disk as successfully completed, making them  **durable**..

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTk1NTY0MTMsMTI2MDAxMjIyMywxMj
+eyJoaXN0b3J5IjpbMTQ1MjA1NDI1MiwxMjYwMDEyMjIzLDEyNT
-UwNTU2ODUwLDYxOTg2MjU5MiwtMTc1NzQyMzQ0NiwtMTgxNzIx
+A1NTY4NTAsNjE5ODYyNTkyLC0xNzU3NDIzNDQ2LC0xODE3MjE5
-OTQsMjExNDIxNTU5NCwxMDQ2NjIxNCwtMTMwNTUyMzU2NywtMT
+NCwyMTE0MjE1NTk0LDEwNDY2MjE0LC0xMzA1NTIzNTY3LC0xND
-Q1OTkyNzU3NSwtOTM4NTEwNjAwLDEzNjIzNTgxMTIsNTI1MjAx
+U5OTI3NTc1LC05Mzg1MTA2MDAsMTM2MjM1ODExMiw1MjUyMDEx
-MTc3LDEyMjgyNzk2NDIsMTc5MDYzNTA1NSwxNDAxMzY4NzQzLC
+NzcsMTIyODI3OTY0MiwxNzkwNjM1MDU1LDE0MDEzNjg3NDMsLT
-0xODcwNzM1OTkzLC0xNTY0MTU4OTc4LDE5MTM0NDc3MzAsMTkw
+E4NzA3MzU5OTMsLTE1NjQxNTg5NzgsMTkxMzQ0NzczMCwxOTA2
-NjQyOTMwNl19
+NDI5MzA2XX0=
 -->